Article Reviewed by a licensed insurance professional: Sam Meenasian (CA dept of insurance license #0F75955).

 What Happens if a Claim is Filed?

 When a claim is filed, the loss payee will be the party that is involved in collecting the loss payment.
 If there is an amount left over after they are compensated, you will receive this amount.
-If you are leading a property or a machine, the money involved in the claim will always go to the loss payee.
+Payment can be joint or allocated as interest may appear, depending on the clause/endorsement and the remaining lien/lease balance.

 As an example, let’s say that you own a business and you financed $50,000 for a new vehicle for the company.
 Your employee gets into an accident and totals the vehicle.
 The payout will go to the bank that is lending you the money for the purchase to make them whole.